Kid-Friendly Holiday Food and Entertaining

 During the holidays, kids have the best seat in the house.
 Seated at the “kids table” with all of their cousins, they have the opportunity to create crafts, eat finger foods and enjoy indulgent sweets.
 It’s the one time of year that when the adults are mingling, the kids can get into a little bit of trouble—just a little!

-For a kid-friendly menu, we think small bites and handheld foods are best.
+For a kid-friendly holiday food menu, we think small bites and handheld foods are best.
 Also, when foods are less on the mess, even better!
 Everyone wants quick and easy items for the kids, especially if any are being made in addition to the main meal.
 Below are some great options to choose from:

 - Honey BBQ Cheesy Chicken Bites: All that unbeatable chicken wing flavor but much less chicken wing mess since they’re wrapped into a mini phyllo shell.